 What I love about covering these two destinations for Video Globetrotter on Lifetime TV is that the people here have been through so much.
 New York and California were two of the hardest hit states from the pandemic.
 They were both shut down the longest compared to other parts of the country.
 Sharing these destinations and meeting with the great people here energizes me.

 I am so grateful that Lifetime TV brought me back so we can keep Video Globetrotter going.
-I cannot wait for you all to see this first episode of season two for yourself.
+I cannot wait for you all to see this first episode of season two for yourself, which premieres on Wednesday, August 25, 2021 at 7:30 AM EST on Lifetime TV.

 If you’re curious about working together then just fill out the short contact form at the bottom and we can get started.
 See you out there!